adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/button/v1/button/readme.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Button
+# Button Component

-====
-Extensible button component written in HTL for composing campaign content and based on the [Button Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/button/v2/button)
+Extensible button component for the Core Email Components for composing campaign content written in HTL and based on the [Button Core Component](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/button/v2/button)

 ## Features
 * Supports editable templates